lobocv/blog/content/posts/richer_golang_errors/index.md

 If we were able to attach key-value information to the error, we may be able to automate the logging of errors in a middleware layer.
 Unfortunately, the standard library `http` package does not have an `error` return argument to HTTP handlers, which makes writing error logging middleware difficult.
-The gRPC framework, on the other hand, does return an error and makes this possible.
+Fortunately [simplerr provides an alternative `Handler` interface and adapters](https://github.com/lobocv/simplerr#http-status-codes) in order to return errors.
+The gRPC framework, on the other hand, does return an error and makes this straight forward with the use of an interceptor.

 ### Decoupling errors from different layers is tedious